LuxLang/lux/README.md

 * differences in features between platforms
 * the languages weren't originally designed with the goal of running both native/JVM and in JavaScript

-Lux is being designed from the ground up to target multiple platforms and achieve maximum reusability of code with minimum hassle.
+Lux is being designed from the ground-up to target multiple platforms and achieve maximum reusability of code with minimum hassle.

 The mechanism hasn't been added yet to the language (mainly because there's only 1 compiler at the moment), but it will come pretty soon in one of the upcoming releases.